apache/servicecomb-website/_users/metrics-in-1.0.0-m1.md

 ```
 You can open a browser and input http://localhost:8080/metrics direct get metrics data.
 ### Direct programming get
-From above code you can known,the interface of data provider bean is io.servicecomb.metrics.core.publish.DataSource,so if you want develop your own metrics publisher,autowired it is enough.
+From above code you can known,the interface of data provider bean is org.apache.servicecomb.metrics.core.publish.DataSource,so if you want develop your own metrics publisher,autowired it is enough.
 ```java
 @Autowired
 private DataSource dataSource;